 A three-step process to ensure that your Inbox never looks cluttered.

-Organizing: Outlook Express allows you to create folders within which mail can be organized.
+Outlook Express allows you to create folders within which mail can be organized.
 To create a new folder in Outlook Express, go to File > Folder > New.
 This will display the directory tree of your Inbox.
-Just select the location (say Inbox) where you want to create a folder and enter the Folder Name.
+Just select the location (say Inbox) to create a folder and enter the Folder Name.
 Or, you could use the shortcut [Ctrl] + [Shift] + [E] and enter the Folder Name.
 You can also drag and drop folders to change their location.
-Folders can be quite useful, especially if you have multiple accounts configured on the same identity or to sort out e-mail messages on the basis of a sender, subject, etc.
+Folders can be quite useful, especially if you have multiple accounts configured on the same identity or to sort out e-mail messages based on a sender, subject, etc.

 Download Mail to your PC

 Splitting files can increase download speeds tremendously.
 Usually, splitting the file into three or five segments is sufficient.
-However, if you are downloading a particularly large file which is available from several servers, you could get better speeds by increasing the number of segments being downloaded simultaneously.
-The number of segments that you want the file in can be set in the option box that pops up when a download begins.
-Just set the option for the number of segments that you want the file to be split into.
+However, if you download a huge file available from several servers, you could get better speeds by increasing the number of elements being downloaded simultaneously.
+The number of features you want the file in can be set in the options box that pops up when a download begins.
+Just select the option for the number of segments that you want the file to be split into.